map::operator in C++ STL

 Maps are associative containers that store elements in a mapped fashion.
 Each element has a key value and a mapped value.
 No two mapped values can have same key values.

 This operator is used to reference the element present at position given inside the operator.
-It is similar to the at() function, the only difference is that the at() function throws an out-of-range exception when the position is not in the bounds of the size of map, while this operator causes undefined behaviour.
+It is similar to the at() function, the only difference is that the at() function throws an out-of-range exception when the position is not in the bounds of the size of map, while this operator causes undefined behavior.

 mapname[key] Parameters : Key value mapped to the element to be fetched.
 Returns : Direct reference to the element at the given key value.